HadesArchitect/balanced-edge-prototype/README.md

 11. Visit another http-based services (app & cache) with http://DOCKER_IP:PORT_FROM_POINT_8

 Please, before any next launches of the prototype don't forget to:

 1. docker-compose stop
 2. docker-compose rm
 3. docker-compose build
-and only after that
-4. docker-compose up -d